ptg21/ppnc/README.md

                    -s $STASH # STASH to restrict to \ --pgrid THETA # Pressure Grid \
                    -f /path/to/pp/files/*.pp # pp files to use

+An example invocation of ppnc_cella is as follows:

+    python ppnc_cella.py -j $JID # Model JobID \
+                         -a /path/to/model/orography # often called qrparm.orog \
+                         -p /path/to/output/files \
+                         -f /path/to/pp/files/${JID}a.pm${C}${N}${mon}.pp # Optional single pp-file to use if calculating grid-cell area

+Note that for ppnc_cella.py, a .pp file containing a single time-point should be used if the gridcell volume is required.
+This file should contain air potential temperature (theta: m01s00i004).
+This script writes-out areacella and volcella files (if -f is specified).

 The submit_scripts folder contains some example bash scripts to create and submit jobs on a system running LSF.